Sequential Decision Making with Expert Demonstrations under Unobserved Heterogeneity: Learning in Bandits

-We consider $K$-armed Bernoulli bandits for our experimental setup.
-We evaluate the learning algorithms in terms of the Bayesian regret defined in \cref{eq:regret} over multiple task distributions $\mu^\star$.
-In particular, we consider $N_{\mu^\star} = 256$ different beta distributions, where their parameters are randomly sampled from a uniform distribution in $[0, 4]$.
-To estimate the Bayesian regret, we sample $N_{\text{task}} = 128$ bandit tasks from each task distribution and calculate the average regret.
-Moreover, we use $N_{\expert} = 500$ optimal expert demonstrations for each task distribution in our experiments ($\beta = \infty$).

-\xhdr{Baselines} We compare \methodabbrv\ to the following baselines: \begin{itemize}[leftmargin=*]\itemsep0em \item Behaviour cloning (\texttt{BC}) learns a policy by minimizing the cross-entropy loss between the expert demonstrations and the agent's policy solely based on offline data. \item Naïve Thompson sampling (\texttt{Naïve-TS}) chooses the action with the highest sampled mean from a posterior distribution under an uninformative prior.
-We use SGLD for approximate posterior sampling for a fair comparison. \item Naïve upper confidence bound (\texttt{Naïve-UCB}) algorithm that selects the action with the highest upper confidence bound.
-Both \texttt{Naïve-TS} and \texttt{Naïve-UCB} ignore expert demonstrations. \item \texttt{UCB-ExPLORe}, a variant of the algorithm proposed by \citet{li2024accelerating} tailored to bandits.
-It labels the expert data with optimistic rewards and then uses it alongside online data to compute the upper confidence bounds for exploration. \item \texttt{Oracle-TS} that performs exact Thompson sampling having access to the true task distribution $\mu^\star$. \end{itemize}
+In the following, we evaluate our approach compared to online methods that do not use expert data and offline behaviour cloning.
+We provide an empirical regret analysis for \methodabbrv\ based on the informativeness of expert data, number of actions, and number of training episodes.
+We also discuss the robustness of \methodabbrv\ to misspecified expert models and the advantage of \methodone\ to \methodtwo\ when the parametric prior model is misspecified.
+To characterize the effect of expert data on the learner's performance, we propose an alternative for $K$-armed bandits inspired by the successive elimination and derive a Bayesian regret bound for it. \paragraph{Experiments.} We consider $K$-armed Bernoulli bandits for our experimental setup.
+We evaluate the learning algorithms in terms of the Bayesian regret over multiple (prior) distributions $\mu^\star$ over the unobserved contexts.
+In particular, we consider up to $N_{\mu^\star} = 64$ different beta distributions, where their parameters are chosen to span a different range of heterogeneity, consisting of tasks with various expert data informativeness.
+To estimate the Bayesian regret, we sample $N_{\text{task}} = 128$ bandit tasks from each prior distribution and calculate the average regret.
+We use $N_{\expert} = 1000$ expert demonstrations for each prior distribution in our experiments.
+We compare \methodabbrv\ to the following baselines: (1) Behaviour cloning (\texttt{BC}), which learns a policy by minimizing the cross-entropy loss between the expert demonstrations and the agent's policy solely based on offline data.
+(2) Naïve Thompson sampling (\texttt{Naïve-TS}) that chooses the action with the highest sampled mean from a posterior distribution under an uninformative prior.
+(3) Naïve upper confidence bound (\texttt{Naïve-UCB}) algorithm that selects the action with the highest upper confidence bound.
+Both \texttt{Naïve-TS} and \texttt{Naïve-UCB} ignore expert demonstrations.
+(4) \texttt{UCB-ExPLORe}, a variant of the algorithm proposed by \citet{li2024accelerating} tailored to bandits.
+It labels the expert data with optimistic rewards and then uses it alongside online data to compute the upper confidence bounds for exploration, and (5) \texttt{Oracle-TS}, which performs exact Thompson sampling with the true prior distribution $\mu^\star$.
+For a fair comparison, we also consider a variant of \texttt{Oracle-TS}, which uses SGLD for approximate posterior sampling.